City-of-Helsinki/notification-service-api/README.md

 ## Development with Docker

 1. Copy `docker-compose.env.yaml.example` to `docker-compose.env.yaml` and modify it if needed.
+Be sure that database variables are set (DATABASE_URL and DATABASE_HOST) because those were removed from 'docker-compose.yml' file.

 2. Run `docker-compose up`